Debugging

 Overview

-When configuring the plugin, it's helpful to verify that your elements setting is working as expected.
+When configuring the plugin, it's helpful to verify that your elements setting and rules are correctly working as expected.
 The debugging feature provides detailed traces about how the plugin analyzes your files and imports, including information such as:

 - File paths being analyzed

-This can help you troubleshoot configuration issues and ensure your element definitions are correct.
+This can help you troubleshoot configuration issues and ensure your element definitions and rules are correct.

 Enabling Debug Mode